elliot-nelson/7tonshark/src/site/posts/line-continuation-characters.md

 description: Examples of line continuation characters in Bash, Batch, and PowerShell.
 tweets: ['1498720510904918022']
 date: 2021-03-01
-tags: [post, cicd, bash, powershell]
+tags: [publish, cicd, bash, powershell]
 ---

 Examples of line continuation characters in Bash, Command (Batch) and PowerShell.